Looking for a Cameron Highlands travel guide? Look no further.

-Standing tall and proud at 2,032 metres, Mount Brinchang is the tallest mountain peak in the Cameron Highlands.
+Mount Brinchang is the tallest mountain peak in the Cameron Highlands.
+It stands tall and proud at 2,032 metres.
 The ascent to the top takes approximately four hours and at the highest point you can enjoy incredible views over Perak and Pahang.

 Admire a Unique Ecosystem in the Mossy Forest

-The Mossy Forest close to Brinchang was a fascinating part of my Cameron Highlands itinerary.
-As the name suggests, the trees and plants in this area are all draped in moss.
-The constantly damp atmosphere, the low clouds, and the eerie fog that is thick in the air makes the conditions perfect for all kinds of weird and wonderful plants and animals.
+The Mossy Forest boasts an incredibly unique ecosystem.
+Its constantly damp atmosphere, the low clouds, and the eerie fog that is thick in the air make the conditions perfect for all kinds of weird and wonderful plants and animals.

 Browse the Brinchang Market